I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 I didn’t want to lose my number if I ever forget to renew, so I specified auto-renewal on my credit card.
 But that’s a decision you can make—or not.
 It’s your choice.

-How Does Mint Use the T-Mobile Network?
+How Mint Uses the T-Mobile Network

 They are a Mobile Virtual Network Operator (MVNO) that leases wireless telephone and data service from T-Mobile in bulk, so they get a better rate than individuals.